SapienzaTrainingCamp/UnicreditTrainingCamp/README.md

 ![alt text](https://github.com/SapienzaTrainingCamp/UnicreditTrainingCamp/blob/main/Images/unicredit-logo.png?raw=true)

-# Unicredit Training Camp 2021
+# Unicredit Training Camp - June 30th -- July 1st, 2021

 ## Knowledge Graph Completion
 A Knowledge Graph is a powerful semantic model to represent complex relations between real-world entities such as news, people.
 Thanks to they ability of modeling large-scale data from a vast amount of heterogeneous sources, knowledge graphs are nowadays the model of choice for many different application domains that have to deal with the challenge of extracting and structuring knowledge on millions of entities and relations.